Virtual Machine and Cloud-Backed Endpoint Forensics

 | Google Drive for Desktop | Virtual file system mount (drive letter on Windows, mount point on macOS) backed by FUSE-like driver | %LocalAppData%\Google\DriveFS\<profile>\metadata_sqlite_db, root_preference_sqlite.db | Drive letter or volume mount is virtual; underlying NTFS shows the FS driver, not the files |

-Container forensics is a separate and significantly harder problem than VM forensics.
+Container forensics is a distinct and more demanding problem than VM forensics.
 A container is not a complete VM; it is a process group on the host kernel, isolated by namespaces and cgroups but sharing the host's kernel, kernel memory, and a large portion of the host file system.
 There is no guest disk file to image; there are file system layers, a thin overlay of writeable changes, and runtime metadata.

 Docker on Linux uses the overlay2 storage driver by default.
 The root of the storage is /var/lib/docker/overlay2/, with one subdirectory per image layer or container layer.
 Each container has an <id>/ directory containing: lower (a file listing the parent layers, read-only), upper/ (the writeable layer where the container's runtime changes accumulate), merged/ (the unified view the container actually sees while running), and work/ (overlay2 housekeeping).
 The running container's process logs and metadata live in /var/lib/docker/containers/<id>/, including config.v2.json and <id>-json.log for container stdout and stderr.